 Tim Gould is the Chief Investment Officer at InCite Capital Management and the Owner and Managing Director of Gould Capital.
 He received his Bachelor of Arts degree from UVA in English Language and Literature, and an MBA from the UVA Darden School of Business, where he served as the Editor of Darden News.
 Tim has been on the boards of the Virginia Discovery Museum and Live Arts, Charlottesville’s performing arts theater.

-Maggie Guggenheimer is the Director of Advancement of the Mind & Life Institute.
-She has lived and worked in Charlottesville since 2007, having previously served as Chief Advancement Officer of Virginia Humanities, Managing Director of the Bridge Progressive Arts Initiative, and Executive Director of the Piedmont Council for the Arts (PCA).
+Maggie Guggenheimer is the Administrative and Business Development Executive at UVA’s Division of Perceptual Studies (DOPS).
+She has lived and worked in Charlottesville since 2007, having previously served as Director of Advancement at the Mind & Life Institute, Chief Advancement Officer of Virginia Humanities, Managing Director of the Bridge Progressive Arts Initiative, and Executive Director of the Piedmont Council for the Arts (PCA).
 While at PCA, Maggie organized the first comprehensive study of the economic impact of the local nonprofit arts sector and the subsequent community cultural planning process.
 She also taught arts marketing for UMass Amherst and the University of Virginia, where she earned her art history BA before receiving an arts administration MA from Columbia University’s Teachers College.

-Maggie enjoys practicing meditation, being outdoors with her husband and daughter, learning to weave on a loom, serving on the development committee of Georgia’s Friends, and running with Charlottesville’s Prolyfyck Run Crew.
+Maggie enjoys supporting the local arts community, practicing meditation, being outdoors with her husband and daughter, learning to weave on a loom, training at the Fried Center for the Advancement of Potential (FCAP), and cheering on Charlottesville’s Prolyfyck Run Crew.

 Meredith Strohm Gunter